GustavoKatel/pushbullet-cli/README.md

     $ pushbullet /path/to/burrito_photo.jpg
     $ pushbullet /path/to/burrito_recipe.txt

+Change title from "Note" or "Link":

+    $ pushbullet --title="New title" Title is changed.

+Set target where message to:

+    $ pushbullet --target=iphone This message will go to iphone without asking.

 I'm not too experienced with Python, so please feel free to send a pull request!